Bordered Heegaard Floer homology: Invariance and pairing: Generalized coefficient maps and boundary degenerations

 The reason that the right hand sides of Equations~\eqref{eq:Homotopy0123} and~\eqref{eq:Homotopy2301} are the identity map rather than zero is the existence of certain boundary degenerations.
 We can see these boundary degenerations explicitly in simple cases.
 For example, let $(\Sigma,\alphas,\betas,z)$ be a genus $1$ Heegaard diagram for a solid torus---for instance, the diagram in Figure~\ref{fig:simplest-torus-diagram}.
 Then $\Sigma\setminus\alphas$ is a rectangle (disk with four boundary punctures).
 There is a holomorphic map $u\co S\to\Sigma\times[0,1]\times\RR$, where $S$ is the union of a trivial strip and a rectangle, and the rectangle is mapped in the obvious way to $\Sigma\setminus\alphas$, and by a constant map to $[0,1]\times\RR$.

 Such curves look quite strange in the cylindrical setting.
 (In particular, it is not clear when they are transversely cut out.)
-We therefore invoke, for the first and only time in this paper, the \emph{tautological correspondence} between curves in $\Sigma\times[0,1]\times\RR$ and disks in $\Sym^g(\Sigma)$.
+We therefore invoke, for the first and only time in this book, the \emph{tautological correspondence} between holomorphic curves in $\Sigma\times[0,1]\times\RR$ and holomorphic disks in $\Sym^g(\Sigma)$.
 That is, recall that there is a bijective correspondence